DecolonialResearchMeth_WebImage.jpg

 Vision and Mission

 Research: Decolonial research breaks away from normalized Western/colonizing ways of knowledge production.
-Instead, decolonial research is based on anti-colonial knowledges and lived experiences from the borderlands, global south, and Indigenous peoples.
+Instead, decolonial research is based on anti-colonial knowledges and lived experiences from the Borderlands, global south, and Indigenous peoples.
 Decolonial research approaches/methodologies are guided by relationality, deep trust, radical love, and desire for harmony.
 They aim to co-create a praxis of living an "Otherwise" beyond colonial logics and practices.
 Potentially, decolonial research methodologies include land and place-based studies, analysis of colonial systems, research-based art/art-based research, and so much more!